nickscottprior/stitt/README.md

 # STITT

 STITT is a program for working with trilingual textual data.
-It's designed to help people who are translating a text that already exists in both Sanskrit and Tibetan.
-STITT provides a structured user interface for inputting, annotating, and processing interlinear text.
-It includes fields for source texts, language correspondences, glosses, your translation, and notes.
+It's designed for people who are translating a text that's extant in both Sanskrit and Tibetan.
+STITT provides a structured user interface for inputting, annotating, and processing text in Sanskrit, Tibetan, and English.
+It includes fields for source texts, language correspondences, glosses, a translation, and notes.
 The current version of STITT is 1.4b.

-Screenshot of STITT version 1.2:
+Screenshot of STITT version 1.4b:

 ![stitt-1-4b-screenshot](https://github.com/nickscottprior/stitt/assets/140344267/38b448c7-7c23-453a-b889-3b8ad4c4ee12)